nishkohli96/rhf-mui-components/apps/rhf-mui-docs/docs/migration.md

 ## Why is it Recommended ?

 Version 2 introduces significant enhancements and optimizations for nearly all components from Version 1.
-In addition to these improvements, the package now includes four new components:
+In addition to these improvements, the package now includes five new components:

 - [RHFAutocomplete](../docs/components/mui/RHFAutocomplete.mdx)
 - [RHFMultiAutocomplete](./components/mui/RHFMultiAutocomplete.mdx)